 A decline in the rate of outgoing messages, on the other hand, may correspond with an increase in the number of dropped messages.
 A message is considered “dropped” if the broker receives the message but does not send it along to subscribers.
 Messages may be dropped for many reasons, including “Memory Exceeded” and “Maximum Packet Size Exceeded.”
 Datadog collects metrics that track the overall rate of dropped messages, as well as the rates of messages dropped for specific reasons, enabling you to more quickly identify problems in your IoT architecture and make appropriate changes.

 IoT environments are inherently complex, so it’s important for you to have insight that extends beyond HiveMQ.
 For example, if you see an increase in messages dropped due to “Memory Exceeded,” it means that broker-wide memory for queuing Quality of Service 0 messages (that is, messages that aren’t stored or re-sent) has run out.
 This memory depletion could be symptomatic of either slow consumption of messages by your backend services or resource depletion within HiveMQ on the node or cluster level.
 Datadog collects hundreds of system resource metrics and integrates with more than 400 other technologies, including Kafka, so you can correlate HiveMQ metrics with monitoring data from across your entire environment, making it easy to quickly identify resource bottlenecks and troubleshoot potential issues.

 Datadog’s HiveMQ integration gives you comprehensive visibility into the data flows from your IoT devices to all of your connected backend services, providing end-to-end coverage of your IoT infrastructure.
+For more information about the integration, check out our webinar.
 If you’re not already using Datadog, get started with a 14-day free trial.